ggsavin/voting-games/README.md

 Provide an SGD environment where voting is a core mechanism so we can study how agents learn given different parameters and hopefully make inferences based on the voting mechanisms in play.

+TODO:
+- Commitment as another indicator.
+On average how often do agents change their votes.
+From Wolf to Villager?
+From Villager to wolf?
+Villager to Villager?
+Wolf to Wolf?
+- Make Jupyter Project Book more interactive

 Ranking
 https://towardsdatascience.com/learning-to-rank-a-complete-guide-to-ranking-using-machine-learning-4c9688d370d4